shruthip112/selenium-examples/README.md

 Over time, more and more test example will be uploaded here.
 All tests examples in this repository is to be considered public domain unless stated otherwise.

-## Demo website to practice WebDriver:
+## Demo website to practice WebDriver

 Here is a list of websites where you can practice Selenium webdriver.
 You will find the list incredibly useful as these will cover many of your real-time web automation use case scenario.
 Some of the common examples includes are like testing of a login page, online registration forms, and automating flight booking.

 - [The Internet by Elemental Selenium](http://the-internet.herokuapp.com/)